Skip to content

 Fast Facts

-• Sessions typically cost between $65-$125 per treatment; some of which might be covered or discounted by health insurance
+• Sessions typically cost between $65-$125 per treatment, some of which might be covered or discounted by health insurance.
+2 Acupressure sessions tend to be less expensive, and acupressure can be self-administered.

 • Stress urinary incontinence